 -

-The total effect is what the factory manager cares about.
-The direct effect tells you how much of the shift effect would remain even if you equalised changeover rates across shifts.
+The total effect is what the factory manager cares about for operational decisions.
+The direct effect tells you how much of the shift effect would remain even if you equalised changeover rates across shifts --- and it is the more interesting statistical problem, because its non-trivial adjustment set demonstrates exactly why the DAG matters.

 Rung 2: from association to intervention